Thames River Melons: A pick-your-own paradise and cozy farm market

 The fall offers up a corn maze and pick-your-own pumpkin patch alongside drinks from local cideries and nature walks to get out of the city and stretch your legs.
 TRM also shares recipes online by farmer and Registered Dietitian, Alex Chesney, to inspire you to incorporate more local fruits and vegetables into your diet.

 Our favourite way to enjoy the farm though?
-Thames River Melons' brand new Harvest Brunch Experience!
+Thames River Melons' Harvest Brunch Experience!
 You'll get to harvest your own vegetables and bring them back to the farm kitchen to cook a lovely long-table brunch with a registered dietitian and farmer, Alex Chesney.

 You'll enjoy the season's freshest veggies and fruits, spend time outdoors and eat a delicious meal.
 Plus!
 New this year, Thames River Melons is welcoming guests to the farm for Harvest Date Nights with events on June 22 and July 6 (limited spots available).

 Get Your Thames River Melons On